CSaratakij/Osube/README.md

 ### Osube-Watcher
 - To better extract beatmap without osu! direct, you need 'osube-watcher.sh'.
 It's a little shell script to detect .osz file in the directory.
-You can run this watcher in your default browser download directory (ex. ~/Download) and it will auto extract beatmap for you. (alias this to 'osube-watcher' is recommend)
+You can run this watcher in your default browser download directory (ex. ~/Download) and it will auto extract beatmap for you. (alias this to 'osube-watcher' is recommend) (need to alias osube.py to osube)

 ### dependencies
 - grep